top of page

 • Swimming costume

-• wetsuit, swim hat and goggles if you're doing proper swimming
+• wetsuit, swim hat, goggles and swim buoy if you're doing proper swimming

 • Towel or swimming robe